getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 ## Uploading Files

-The most straight-forward way to provide Sentry with debug information file is to upload them using `sentry-cli`.
+The most straightforward way to provide Sentry with debug information file is to upload them using `sentry-cli`.
 Depending on your workflow, you may want to upload as part of your build pipeline or when deploying and publishing your
 application: